w3c/wai-media-guide/index.md

 * Used by people who cannot understand the spoken language well and can understand the written language better.
 For example, people who are not native speakers of the language.
 * Used by people to help them learn to read.
 For example, children, adults, and people learning a new language.
 * Used to better understand content since users can hear the information in audio and see it in text at the same time.
 For example, {@@some data like [this](https://www.3playmedia.com/2019/02/21/8-benefits-of-transcribing-captioning-videos/)}.

+This resource helps make your media usable in all those situations, by people with and without disabilities.
+The next page gets you started **[Planning Accessible Audio and Video Media](/design-develop/media/planning/)**.